Open-vocabulary Attribute Detection: Open-vocabulary Attribute Detection

 \item \textbf{Type-B Missing:} Objects missing attribute annotations.
 As shown in Figure~\ref{fig:error_types}(b), the \textit{jar} has missing attributes such as \textit{group, texture}, and \textit{position}.

 \item \textbf{Type-C Ambiguous:} Attributes that cannot be marked using the given image due to incomplete information.

 Figure~\ref{fig:error_types}(c) shows a \textit{bag} on the conveyor belt marked as \textit{moving}, and a \textit{computer} marked as \textit{turned on}, in the top and middle row respectively.
 These attributes only become valid when considering temporal information or a front view of the computer.

 \item \textbf{Type-D Non-visual:} Attributes that cannot be marked using visual information.
 These attributes are often subjective such as certain emotions or states of mind and occur due to poor selection of the attribute set.
-As shown in Figure~\ref{fig:error_types}(d), the \textit{person} is annotated as \textit{celebrating} and \textit{thirsty}. \end{itemize}
+As shown in Figure~\ref{fig:error_types}(d), the \textit{person} is annotated as \textit{celebrating} and \textit{thirsty}.